slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'The most dangerous negotiation is the one you don’t know you’re in.'*

 <!--
+always negotiate. dont communicate weaknes on your negotiation. your first reaction should be no reaction. fight impulse to imediatelly give the answer.

+Responding to Job Offers for Maximum Impact
+Alex takes us through the process of responding to a job offer and sending a counteroffer.
+These sample letters should help you craft your own when the time comes.

+Letter One [Strong Response]
+Bob, [First name: power play.]

+I appreciate the consideration and the offer.
+I truly enjoyed our conversation and feel great about the team and company.
+[Reiterate passion; set the tone.]

+I need to evaluate this based on other opportunities I am looking at and will get back to you shortly.
+[Display social proof/market validation.]
+As I am doing that it would be helpful to know if there is any flexibility in the terms?
+[Put them on the defensive.]

+I look forward to your response.
+[Power close.]

+Cheers,
+Alex “Dream Employee” Kouts
+415.555.ALEX

+Letter Two [Counteroffer]
+Bob, [First name: power play.]

+I appreciate the consideration and the offer.
+[A meaningless courtesy that doesn’t do much, but when it isn’t there, people notice.]
+I am very excited about the team, the product and the direction of the company.
+I know I can make a big impact on the organization.
+[Reiterate passion and set the tone for the back-and-forth.
+Also a power play.]

+Based on other opportunities I am looking at, I feel xxx,xxx,xxx.xx is a fair number for what I can bring to ______.
+[12%-15% above the offer is optimal.
+Higher, and you risk insulting them or pricing yourself out of the job.
+Lower and you could be leaving money on the table.]
+If you can match that I am ready to sign today and will give my notice tomorrow.
+[This is the most important part.
+Present a slam dunk and dare them not to take it.
+You are coming over the top with enthusiasm; it’s a power play and almost always pays off.]

+I look forward to your response.
+[Power play; leave them with good vibes.]

+Cheers,
+Alex “Dream Employee” Kouts
+415.555.ALEX

+Review:

+Always use first names (caveat: unless their title vastly exceeds yours — if they’re on LinkedIn, use how they address themselves there as a reference.)
+Never make the first offer.
+Thank them.
+Set the tone for the negotiation.
+Display social proof/market validation.
+Set your “ask.”
+Help them visualize the win.
+Reiterate interest and close strong.
+Negotiating for a Car/Motorcycle/Mattress
+Alex shrewdly picked up a mattress for his girlfriend — plus a box spring, plus a frame — for less than half of what the salesman was originally asking for the mattress alone.
+Here’s his list of things you can say or do when negotiating for something like a car, motorcycle, or mattress — keep this handy on your phone so you can put it to use next time you’re trying to get a good deal!

+First establish a baseline — use Google.
+Ask if they will match advertised prices from a competitor.
+“What is your best out the door price?”
+“Will you do that -10%?”
+“If you reach my price, I will buy today.”
+“I am on the phone with xxxx; they have this advertised for $xxxx.
+Can you beat that?”
+“If I buy here, will you throw in xxxx?”
+“What if I pay cash?”
+“Okay, thank you.
+It’s helpful to know where you stand.
+I am going to check out a couple of your competitors and will be back if it makes sense.”
+WALK AWAY.

 I'm on a mix of hourly and value based, will try to change from 50/50 to 10/90 in favor of value based next year.

 creative pricing: